DVillers77/Tech-Academy-Projects-/ai-assistant-project-guidelines.md

 * **Apply Standards:** When assisting with documentation or suggesting content, strictly apply all formatting rules defined in Section 3.2, including the **File Referencing Conventions**.
 * **Maintain Structure:** If asked to modify existing documentation, propose changes that align with the established structure and audience separation.
 * **Subsection Change Entries:** For steps that are purely a "subsection change" or "placeholder page" (like "SUBSECTION C: LINKING HTML AND CSS FILES"), the `SUPPLEMENTARY_LEARNING_HTML_CSS.md` entry should be minimal, only containing the main subsection heading (e.g., `### SUBSECTION C: LINKING HTML AND CSS FILES`).
 The `ASSIGNMENT_INDEX.md` entry for such steps should be a general overview of the new subsection's scope, with 'Status: In Progress' and an 'Assignment Title' reflecting the transition, rather than a specific task.
 Detailed learning insights for these subsections will be logged in the subsequent *content steps* within that subsection.
+* **Handling Image-Based Code Examples:**
+    * When course material presents code snippets as images, the student should provide the image's top-level descriptive text (if available) rather than attempting to OCR the code itself.
+    * Numbered image descriptions (e.g., `image 1: "Description"`, `image 2: "Description"`) will be understood as representing the top-to-bottom order of images in the course material.
+    * The AI will then use this descriptive context, combined with the step's body text, to generate accurate and properly formatted code examples.
 * **In-Chat Notes Standard:** Continue to use `<! -- sample -->` (with spaces) for all notes and comments during chat interactions until display issues with standard Markdown/HTML rendering are resolved.
-* **Commit Best Practices Guidance:** I will proactively assist you in formulating commit messages and following Git best practices as part of our ongoing workflow.
-This includes suggesting commit types, subjects, and bodies, and reminding you of the commit process.
+* **Commit Best Practices Guidance:** The AI will proactively assist in formulating commit messages and following Git best practices as part of the ongoing workflow.

 ### 4.4 Error Handling and Clarification